Skip to content

 Use elements from another plugin

-Your plugin can access the instance methods, the params and the models of any other plugin.
+Your plugin can access the instance methods, the params and the state of any other plugin.

 const handleSomeAction = () => {